900 Series: Facilities & Sites

 901.6 - Facility Specifications

-In developing and finalizing the plans and specifications for building and facility projects, the architect shall proceed with the design of the facility after review by the superintendent and the Board of Directors.
+In developing and finalizing the plans and specifications for building and facility projects, the architect shall proceed with the design of the facility after review by the superintendent and the board.

-The superintendent [or designee] will provide the architect educational specifications, financial data, and other pertinent information necessary to planning.
+The superintendent [or designee] will provide the architect with the educational specifications, financial data, and other pertinent information necessary to planning.

-It shall be the responsibility of the architect to obtain approval of the final plans from the Department of Education, state fire marshal, local building authorities, superintendent [or designee], and the Board of Education before releasing the plans for bid purposes.
+It shall be the responsibility of the architect to obtain approval of the final plans from the Department of Education, state fire marshal, local building authorities, superintendent [or designee], and the board before releasing the plans for bid purposes.

 Adopted: 6/70